branaway/Japid/readme.txt

         `for String a: myCollection
             ${a}, $_index, $_parity, etc.
         `
+    5. bug fix: could not pass null the renderJapid(); Added a new template invoke utility.
+    6. enhanced:  added flash() in the JapidPlayAdapter so you can do:
+        ${flash(mykey)} to retrieve an object associated with a key in the flash object
+    7. New feature: added Elvis operator in ${} expressions to set default values to display in case of nulls and empty string values.
+        ${name ?: "empty"}
+    8. bug fix: reverse lookup works with complex object `MyObject o = new ...;
+        <a href="@{action(o)}">link</a>
+    9. internally, move implicit objects and tag instances to fields.
+This allows the use of them in def methods.
+    10. supported renderJapidWith("@anotherTemplate", bar) to render to another template in the same target directory.
+    11. added a sample: JapidContact, ported from the Zencontact sample from the Play distribution.
 2011/2/16: V0.7.0:
     1. Improved the integration of Play! built-in @CacheFor@ annotation with the @`invoke@/@`a@ command.
 Now it's recommended to use the annotation to specify the timeout value for caching, instead of using an optional argument with the @`invoke@ command.
         Please see the more.Portlets.index() action in the JapidSample sample app for an example.